gavin-micks/OKAI-ES200-CONTROL/README.md

 # OKAI-ES200-CONTROL

-Arduino sketch based around OKAI-Battery-Lib to output battery info to an i2c display
+NOT FINISHED - Arduino sketch based around OKAI-Battery-Lib to output battery info to an i2c display

 ## Wiring Diagram